Guinea Pig Care

 Iceberg Lettuce (no nutritional value)

 Guinea Pigs should also have access to high quality Guinea Pig pellets.
+1 bowl a day is plenty.
 These pellets include vitamins and minerals that may not be present in their diet otherwise.
 But remember, pellets are NOT a substitute for Hay!
 Nor are pellets a substitute for fresh veggies.
 They are a supplement to these foods.
 Hay is #1 because it is the main way guinea pigs wear down their constantly growing teeth, and it provides the fiber that keeps there digestion moving.
 Not all pellets are equal.
-Keep Reading to learn more.
-Below I've included links to some pellets we recommend at the Rescue.
+Timothy Hay based pellets without seeds, dried fruits, grains or other additives are the only ones I recommend.
+Look at the ingredients on the bag to confirm Timothy Hay is the FIRST INGREDIENT.
+Talk with your vet if you have concerns or if your guinea pigs have specific dietary needs.
+I feed my guinea pigs Small Pet Select Pellets.

 No matter which you choose, your water is only as fresh as the bottle, so it is important to keep your guinea pig's water bottle clean.
 A bottle brush is essential for keeping the water bottle clean and the Lixit water bottle cleaning brush is the one I use because it was made for pet water bottles and it just works.
 There's a spout cleaning brush in the handle and it's durable and inexpensive.
 I smell the inside of the water bottle every time I change the water.
 In my experience a good shake with some water can free debris that is stuck, but after a few fills, the sides get slimy, it smells funky and it needs to be cleaned with the water bottle brush.